+- Place cut side down on a greased baking sheet.
+Repeat with remaining ingredients.
+Bake until golden brown, 12-15 minutes.
+Serve warm.
 Freeze option: Cover and freeze unbaked rolls on a waxed paper-lined baking sheet until firm.
 Transfer to resealable plastic freezer bags; return to freezer.
 To use, let rolls stand at room temperature 10 minutes.
 Cut and bake pinwheels as directed, increasing time as necessary.
-Yield: 3 dozen.

 Nutrition Facts1 appetizer: 90 calories, 5g fat (2g saturated fat), 6mg cholesterol, 131mg sodium, 8g carbohydrate (1g sugars, 1g fiber), 3g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.